oslocyclotronlab/ompy/docs/source/install.md

 ```
 Note that we require python 3.7 or higher.
 If your standard `python` and `pip` link to python 2, you may have to use `python3` and `pip3`.

+#### Try to reinstall
+If you changed / if after a `git pull` there have been any changes to one of the `cython` modules, you will have to reinstall/recompile anyways: `pip install -e .`.

 #### OpenMP / MAC
 If you don't have OpenMP / have problems installing it, you can install without OpenMP.
 Type `export ompy_OpenMP=False` in the terminal before the setup above.
 For attempts to solve this issue, see also [#30](https://github.com/oslocyclotronlab/ompy/issues/30).